blacklanternsecurity/bbot/docs/scanning/configuration.md

 - [Global Options](./global_options/)
 - [Module Options](./module_options/)

+For a summary of commonly-used config options, see [Common Config Options]

 ## Configuration Files

 BBOT loads its config from the following files, in this order: